Home>>Notes for students>>Health system mangement>>Opportunities and challenges of Federal Health system in Nepal

 5. Federalism and resulting increases in healthcare accessibility and financing options present a strong prospect to strengthen the health system in Nepal.

-Challenges in Federal Health system in Nepal
+Challenges in the Federal Health System in Nepal

 1. De-prioritization of the social sector, including health, over other needs.